Jason Kubel: Minnesota Twins

 The 2009 season proved to be Kubel's most productive.
 On April 17, Kubel hit for the cycle against the Los Angeles Angels in the Metrodome.
-After a double in the 1st inning, single in the 3rd, triple in the 6th, and strikeout in the 7th, Kubel capped the Twins' 7-run 8th inning with an upper deck grand slam to right-center field, which would prove decisive in the Twins' 11-9 victory.
-Kubel finished the game 4 for 5 with 2 runs scored and 5 RBI.
-On June 4, Kubel hit two three-run home runs in an 11-3 win over the Cleveland Indians and hit another pair of three-run home runs to help defeat the Kansas City Royals on October 4.
-Kubel finished the season with career highs in batting average (.300), runs batted in (103), total bases (277), and OPS (.907).
+After a double in the first inning, single in the third, triple in the sixth, and strikeout in the seventh, Kubel capped the Twins' seven-run eighth inning with an upper deck grand slam to right-center field, which would prove decisive in the Twins' 11–9 victory.
+Kubel finished the game 4-for-5 with two runs scored and 5 RBI.
+On June 4, Kubel hit two three-run home runs in an 11–3 win over the Cleveland Indians, and hit another pair of three-run home runs to help defeat the Kansas City Royals on October 4.
+Kubel finished the season with career highs in batting average (.300), doubles (35), RBI (103), total bases (277), and OPS (.907), and games played (146).
+He also hit a then-career high 28 home runs in 514 at-bats.
 For his efforts, Kubel would be honored with a 24th-place finish in AL MVP voting that year.

-The 2010 Minnesota Twins increasingly called on Kubel to play in the field, due to a number of roster changes and injuries.
+Kubel played more often in the field for the Twins in 2010 due to a number of roster changes and injuries.
 Following the trade that sent center fielder Carlos Gómez to the Brewers for all-star shortstop J. J. Hardy, and the off-season acquisition of veteran slugger Jim Thome to fill the designated hitter position, Kubel found himself being used as a utility player and pinch hitter.
 However, due to the defensive shifting resulting from Justin Morneau's ongoing health issues, Kubel settled in as the Twins' right fielder, platooning with Michael Cuddyer.
-On April 12, Kubel hit the first home run in a regular-season game at Target Field, helping the Twins christen their new stadium in a 5-2 victory over the Boston Red Sox.
+On April 12, Kubel hit the first home run in a regular-season game at Target Field, helping the Twins christen their new stadium in a 5–2 victory over the Boston Red Sox.
 On May 16, Kubel hit a grand slam off legendary closer Mariano Rivera to help the Twins beat the Yankees.
 It was only the fourth grand slam that Rivera had surrendered in his career.